brunocarpio/mappingutils/README.md

 - [License](#license)

 ## Prerequisites
-- Node.js v18 or higher: Ensure that your environment has Node.js installed.
-You can download it from [Node.js official website](https://nodejs.org/).
+- Node.js v18 or higher
-- npm (Node Package Manager): npm comes bundled with Node.js, so make sure it's available.

 ## Installation
 You can install mappingutils directly from npm: